-- Promote environmental stewardship and maritime activities, in accordance with the California Coastal Act, the Public Trust Doctrine, the Port Act, and other applicable laws and regulations. - Advance emission reduction efforts that are ambitious and that provide direct benefits to the Portside Community residents and workers through ongoing engagement with a diverse group of community stakeholders, including the Assembly Bill (AB) 617 Portside Community Steering Committee and subcommittees.
+- Health Equity for All - Promote environmental stewardship and maritime activities, in accordance with the California Coastal Act, the Public Trust Doctrine, the Port Act, the Port's Strategic Port designation, and other applicable laws and regulations. - Advance emission reduction efforts that are ambitious and that provide direct benefits to the Portside Community residents and workers through ongoing engagement with a diverse group of community stakeholders, including the AB 617 Portside Community Steering Committee and subcommittees. - Address equity and environmental justice through transparency, broad community engagement efforts, and by providing meaningful opportunities for residents to participate in the decision-making. - Community engagement efforts shall continuously recognize and acknowledge that the nearby Portside Community has a high cumulative pollution exposure burden and that it includes several census tracts that have been designated as disadvantaged communities by the State. - Support and endeavor to exceed California's 2035 Zero- and Near-Zero Emission Heavy- and Medium-Duty Vehicle goals and emission reduction targets and align with the California Sustainable Freight Action Plan and related sustainability initiatives.